N1ckDunn/DataBouncing/ReadMe.txt

 Exploitation of selected channels can be carried out by exfiltrating files using Bouncer (throws out the files) and Therapist (puts the received bits back together).

-recruiter.py	V0.1	Partially working, but fixes coming soon.
-You may get better results using Head_Hunterv2.sh. dentist.py	V1.0	Currently working and tested. bouncer.py	V0.2	Working PoC for binary file transfer/exfiltration (see below).
+recruiter.py	V0.2	Working PoC to check a list of hosts and their responses via the DNS bouncer. dentist.py	V1.0	Currently working and tested.
+Extracts the list of usable hosts from the DNS output. bouncer.py	V0.2	Working PoC for binary file transfer/exfiltration (see below).
 Further functionality to come. thetherapist.py	V0.2	Working PoC for reassembly of exfiltrated file (see below).
 Further functionality to come.

 Background
 ----------
-This is a PoC based on John and Dave's ideas outlined in https://thecontractor.io/Data-Bouncing Read the URL for further information on how the technique works.
+This is a PoC based on John and Dave's ideas outlined in https://thecontractor.io/DataBouncing Read the URL for further information on how the technique works.

 Upcoming Changes and Improvements